Guys – Girls it’s time to install shock absorbers on your ride.

-- Okay, you should be able to see your shock now, and best to do one at a time.
+- Okay, you should be able to see your shock now, and best to do it one at a time.
 Finish one then goes to the next one.

-- You see the shock absorber now so spray the threads that are exposed by the nut for easier removal, let the WD-40 soak into the threaded area for a few minutes to penetrate and lubricate the area.
+- You see the shock absorber now so spray the threads that are exposed by the nut for easier removal, and let the WD-40 soak into the threaded area for a few minutes to penetrate and lubricate the area.

 Installing those new shocks that you picked out for your awesome ride

 - I am writing this article for the Girls and Guys that enjoy taking on their own car repair jobs for the fun of learning how to do it and this may include the first time tackling a project like this one.

 - Chances should be very good that the previous shocks installed on your vehicle have been installed the correct way, so just eyeball the old ones coming off and install the new shocks the same.